ccqpein/code-it-later-rs/README.md

 ### Local arguments ###

 `codeitlater` will look for  `{$PWD}/.codeitlater` file to pre-load arguments.
-If any arguments those been given in command line, also set inside the `.codeitlater` file, will be rewrote by command line arguments.
+If any arguments those been given in command line, also set inside the `.codeitlater` file, will be rewrote by command line arguments (**except ignore dirs (-x)**, ignore dirs configs located inside `.codeitlater` file and given in command line will merge together).

 ### Clean the crumbs ###